AscEmu/OneDB/updates/README.md

 # Updates

-If you are using the latest Full_DB you will have all updates.
+If you are using the latest 'fullDB' you will have all updates.